cychitivav/industrial_robotics/README.md

 # Industrial robotics
 This repository contains the development of the laboratory practice of the robotics class at the Universidad Nacional de Colombia.
-This practice consists of using the industrial manipulator ABB IRB 140 to traverse a path on a paper and draw the initials of the name of each [team](#contributors) member.
+This practice consists of using the industrial manipulator ABB IRB 140 to traverse a path on a paper and draw the initials of the name of each [team](#contributors) member (BJC).

 #### Materials
 * RobotStudio version 5 or higher